Talk to a Divorce Lawyer in Michigan serving all of Monroe County, Michigan and Downriver Detroit

 Whatever your current feelings toward your spouse, the prospect of divorce is intimidating.
 If you have children, you must protect their interests without sacrificing your future.
 Fundamental changes to come may make it necessary to rethink your approach to finances, savings, and investments.

-To file a divorce in Michigan Statute MCL 552.9 requires that one party must reside in the State of Michigan for at least six (6) months and the County they are filing their divorce complaint in for ten (10) days before filing.
-This party can be either the Plaintiff or the Defendant.
+Michigan divorce laws have specific requirements in regards to residency.
+Michigan Statute MCL 552.9 requires that one party must reside in the State of Michigan for at least six (6) months and the County they are filing their divorce complaint in for ten (10) days before filing.
+Michigan divorce laws require either be either the Plaintiff or the Defendant satisfy this standard.